Kaszanas/SC2DatasetPreparator/src/datasetpreparator/directory_flattener/README.md

 # Directory Flattener

 Utility script for entering each of the supplied replaypacks and flattening its structure.
+Please note that in the process of flattening the structure, the script will also rename the files using their hash values.
+Hashing of filenames is done to alleviate the potential files with the same name in different directories.

 # CLI Usage